Programming merit badge

 3. General knowledge.
 Do the following:

 a.
-Create a list of 10 popular programming languages in use today and describe which industry or industries they are primarily used in and why.
+Create a list of five popular programming languages in use today and describe which industry or industries they are primarily used in and why.

 b.
 Describe three different programmed devices you rely on every day.

 a.
 Explain the four types of intellectual property used to protect computer programs.

 b.
 Describe the difference between licensing and owning software.

 a.
 With your counselor’s approval, choose a sample program.
 Modify the code or add a function or subroutine to it.
 Debug and demonstrate the modified program to your counselor.

 b.
 With your counselor’s approval, choose a second programming language and development environment, different from those used for requirement 5a and in a different industry from 5a.
 Then write, debug, and demonstrate a functioning program to your counselor, using that language and environment.

 c.
 With your counselor’s approval, choose a third programming language and development environment, different from those used for requirements 5a and 5b and in a different industry from 5a or 5b.
 Then write, debug, and demonstrate a functioning program to your counselor, using that language and environment.